Skip to content

 Question

-Enter an integer array, which may contain duplicate elements, and return all unique permutations.
+Given an integer array**that may contain duplicate elements**, return all unique permutations.

-As shown in the figure below, half of the permutations generated by the above method are duplicates.
+As shown in the figure below, half of the permutations produced by this method are duplicates:

 Duplicate permutations

-Essentially, our goal is to ensure that multiple equal elements are only selected once in each round of choices.
+Essentially, our goal is to ensure that multiple identical elements are only selected once per round of choices.

 Duplicate permutations pruning